GSA/ficam-playbooks/_piv/1_piv_intro.md

 To review the Standards, there is a [National Institute for Science and Technology (NIST) website](http://csrc.nist.gov/groups/SNS/piv/standards.html){:target="_blank"}{:rel="noopener noreferrer"} with all PIV related Standards.
 Links to some of the most common Standards:

-- **[FIPS-201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf){:target="_blank"}{:rel="noopener noreferrer"}** specifies the issuance and management of PIV credentials.
+- [**FIPS-201**](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf){:target="_blank"}{:rel="noopener noreferrer"} specifies the issuance and management of PIV credentials.
-- **[NIST Special Publication 800-73, "Interfaces for Personal Identity Verification"](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf){:target="_blank"}{:rel="noopener noreferrer"}** specifies the interface and data elements of PIV credentials.
+- [**NIST Special Publication 800-73, "Interfaces for Personal Identity Verification"**](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf){:target="_blank"}{:rel="noopener noreferrer"} specifies the interface and data elements of PIV credentials.
-- **[NIST Special Publication 800-76, "Biometric Data Specification for Personal Identity Verification"](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-76-2.pdf){:target="_blank"}{:rel="noopener noreferrer"}** specifies the technical acquisition and formatting requirements for biometric data of PIV credentials.
+- [**NIST Special Publication 800-76, "Biometric Data Specification for Personal Identity Verification"**](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-76-2.pdf){:target="_blank"}{:rel="noopener noreferrer"} specifies the technical acquisition and formatting requirements for biometric data of PIV credentials.

+## How can I test a PIV card?

+The [**Card Conformance Tool (CCT)**](https://github.com/GSA/piv-conformance/wiki/User-Guide){:target="_blank"}{:rel="noopener noreferrer"} can remotely test PIV and PIV-I on several common operating systems.
+The purpose of the CCT is to validate that commercially-available PIV and PIV-I comply with relevant standards.